nawawi/klish/doc/klish.md

 ## The namespaces or logically nested views {#nested_views}

-The tag [allows to import the command set from the specified view into another view.
+The tag [NAMESPACE] allows to import the command set from the specified view into another view, using the "ref" attribute.
 So these commands can be used within target view.
 It allows to create logically nested views.
 The further view in hierarchy can use commands of previous views.
 The behaviour is like a CISCO modes (there is the availability to use "configure"-mode commands from "config-if" mode).
 See the [NAMESPACE](NAMESPACE]) for the tag description.

 ### Logically nested views